Bunnies behavior around your couch can be complicated and hard to control however it is important to get the upper hand for a number of reasons.

 It can be very frustrating if your bunny has made it a mission to explore under your couch.
 Judging the right amount of telling off to usher them out without causing them stress is a fine line.
-Bunnies are very different from other pets and do not respond well to any sort of punishment, you may find this will even make things worse.
-To help get this right, follow these simple rules and learn how to give your bunny a clear message that you don't want them to do this without leaving them scrabbling for cover or so scared they stop being your friend and even become aggressive with you.
+Bunnies are quite different from other pets and do not respond well to any sort of punishment, you may find this will even make things worse.
+To help get this right, follow these simple rules, and learn how to give your bunny a clear message that you do not want them to do this without leaving them scrabbling for cover or so scared they stop being your friend and even become aggressive with you.

 Firstly, for any type of discipline to work you must catch them in the act or any telling off will be wasted as they won't really understand why they are being punished.

 Next, it's important to understand that no matter how frustrating it is you should not overreact, never scare, shout or hit your bunny.
 As a prey species they have a strong flight response that can be unpredictable.
 They can come crashing off a couch and hurt themselves.

 When you catch your bunny being naughty the best way to let your bunny know it's not allowed to do something with their name followed by a firm NO!
 If they keep going back it is best to lead them away from the situation by giving them something else more fun to do.